Environment-assisted quantum Minority games: Quantum Minority games in a correlated environment

+Amplitude damping channel describes how a two-level system approaches the equilibrium due to coupling with its environment.
+If the environment has a finite temperature, then such a dissipation process is described by the action of a generalized amplitude-damping (GAD) channel with parameter $ \alpha $ which defines a fixed state of $A_{p,\alpha }$

+If $\alpha =0$ or $\alpha =1,$ the $A_{p,\alpha }$ is simply an amplitude damping channel.
+Single qubit Kraus operators for GAD channel are also given in table 1.

-The action of the super-operators provides a way of describing the evolution of quantum states in a noisy environment.
-In our scheme, the Kraus operators are of the dimension $2^{4}$.
+The super-operators provide a neat way of describing the evolution of quantum states in a noisy environment.
+In the present scheme, the Kraus operators are of dimension $2^{4}$.
 They are constructed from single qubit Kraus operators by taking their tensor product over all $n^{4}$ combinations

 where $n$ is the number of Kraus operator for a single qubit channel.
 The final state of the game after the action of the channel can be obtained as